-In fact, the chief conspirator, Robert Catesby (above) sits quietly on my family tree – one of those we don’t often talk about.
+In fact, the chief conspirator, Robert Catesby (played by Harrington) sits quietly on my family tree – one of those we don’t often talk about.

 He was the son of the former Anne Throckmorton, part of a prominent Warwickshire family and political dynasty from which I can trace direct linage.

-Leading Catholic recusants, the Throckmorton family members were wealthy gentry, parliamentarians and members of court whose three-storey stone house, Coughton Court, is located near Alcester, Warwickshire.
+Leading Catholic recusants, the Throckmorton family members were wealthy gentry, parliamentarians and members of court whose three-storey stone house, Coughton Court (above) is located near Alcester, Warwickshire.

 The stately house stands in richly timbered countryside close to the forest of Arden.

-So, while Sue can trace her roots from rural Dorset to Australia’s first non-convict settlers, The Rose family of the Bellona, each year I’m reminded that my ancestors include a fair share of ‘colourful identities’.
+So, while Sue can trace her roots from rural Dorset to Australia’s first non-convict settlers, The Rose family of the Bellona, I’ve once again been reminded that my ancestors include a fair share of ‘colourful identities’.

 One day, we’ll visit Coughton Court.

 And Sue says we’ll also meet ‘John Snow.’
 I’m not so sure … but then again I “know nothing”.